 Note that drivers are also not allowed to make a U-turn or to overtake and pass another vehicle in a school zone or school crossing zone.1

-Also see our article on stopping for a school crossing guard in Nevada.
+Also see our article on stopping for a school crossing guard.

 Charges for violating NRS 484B.363 should be dismissed if:

 - School was not in session that day;